justimmo/php-sdk/README.md

 ```
 For more install options please refer to the <a href="https://getcomposer.org/download/" target="_blank">Composer Documentation</a>

-#### manually (not recommended, use composer if it's available)
+#### manually
- * Download the latest stable release of the php-sdk
+ * Download the latest stable release of php-sdk
  * Download https://github.com/php-fig/log
- * Extract php-sdk to your project
+ * Extract php-sdk into your projects vendor folder
  * Extract log into the src folder of php-sdk

 ```php